-A 2008 study analyzed by Pamela Egan, FNP-C CDE, concluded that drug use in America topped 23 million people.
+The battle with addiction across America is an on-going war.
+A 2008 study analyzed by Pamela Egan, FNP-C-CDE, concluded that drug use in America topped 23 million people.
 Laws.com attributed nearly 25% of unexpected deaths to drug abuse.
 Over 1.2 million Americans use heroin and more than 50% become addicted.
-Overdose related to prescription drug use occurs every 4 minutes.
-In other substance abuse statistics America shows that only 1% of the 23 million needing help ever receive it.
+Overdose-related to prescription drug use occurs every 4 minutes.
+In other substance abuse statistics, America shows that only 1% of the 23 million needing help ever receive it.

 Regarding statistics related to alcoholism, America shows it as the third preventable cause of death in the US.
-However, illegal drug use and alcoholism continues to rise.
-In order to gain a better understanding of drug addiction across America, it is necessary to identify signs, symptoms and repercussions.
+However, illegal drug use and alcoholism continue to rise.
+In order to gain a better understanding of drug addiction across America, it is necessary to identify signs, symptoms, and repercussions.

 What is Addiction?

 Addiction generally starts with the recreational use of addictive substances.
 This often leads to compulsive behaviors that interfere with nearly every aspect of life.
 As the drug of choice commands top priority, the individual becomes dependent.

 Common Signs of Addiction

 Whether your concerns be for you or someone you love, understand that neglect is one of the more prominent signs of addiction.
 The individual caught in the grip of abuse will often neglect family, employment responsibility, health and many other aspects of daily life.

 Fatigue and sickness are generally associated with abuse and are likely the result of poor sleep habits and hangovers that accompany the lifestyle.
 Of course, this should never be ignored.

 Those struggling with addiction may also become involved with other illegal activity or neglect financial responsibility to support their growing habit.
 This may include trading sexual favors, selling stolen merchandise or refusing to pay bills.
 These activities are common in the streets across our nation as addiction across America continues to destroy lives.